kospiotr/spring-core-workshops/index.md

 * Create LoansHistoryScoringRuleStub, that always gives 100 points.
 * Register LoansHistoryScoringRuleStub so that it works only in tests.
 * Register LoansHistoryScoringRule so that it works only in production and development.

-## Java Config

-* Remove all annotations
-* Create a @Configuration class and register two ScoreCalculators, one for PL, one for UK via @Bean
-* How many times AgeScoringRule are created?
-* Remove @Configuration, add @Bean to @Component.
-How many times AgeScoringRule are created?

 # Spring MVC